 Usually, the thought of a tasty, ice cold brew at the end of a long trek is what keeps even the most intrepid traveler fueled and focused when life on the road gets a little hard going.
-Thankfully, pretty much everywhere you go in Europe you’re up to your waist in world-class brew, and better yet, a veritable variety of amazing venues in which to relax, unwind and meet great people while you enjoy that well-earned ale.
+Thankfully, pretty much everywhere you go in Europe you’re up to your waist in world-class brew,

 The Old World attracts considerable tourism through its magnificent architecture, rich history and vibrant array of culture, yet it’s drinking tradition is second to none in terms of breadth, quality and abundance.
 From Western Spain to Turkey, from Morocco to the crisp Baltics, every nook in Europe prides itself on its own flavors and cozy settings in which to enjoy them.